Cancer Facts for Women

-- A feeling like you need to urinate all the time
+- Feeling like you need to urinate (pee) all the time

 A pelvic exam should be part of a woman’s regular health exam.
-Also talk to a doctor about your risk for ovarian cancer and whether there are tests that may be right for you.
+Also talk to a health care provider about your risk for ovarian cancer and whether there are tests that may be right for you.

 The best defense against cancer

-Early detection – finding a cancer early, before it has spread – gives you the best chance to do something about it.
-Knowing about these cancers and what you can do may save your life.
+The next key is early detection.
+Finding cancer early, before it has spread, gives you the best chance to do something about it.

 Take control of your health and reduce your cancer risk.